kvnhsh/kvnhsh.github.io/about.md

 profile: true
 ---

-Blog for certain skills and qualities I'm trying to learn and develop.
+A blog for certain skills and qualities I'm trying to learn and develop.

 I am a US and Taiwan citizen living in Taiwan.
-Getting married this year.
+Also, I'm getting married this year.

 {% include footer.html %}